New and Improved Algorithms for Unordered Tree Inclusion: An -time algorithm

-\section{An $O(d 2^d mn^3)$-Time Algorithm}
+\section{An $O(d \cdot 2^d \cdot mn^2)$-time algorithm}

-The crucial parts of the algorithm in \cite{kilpelainen1995ordered} are the definition of $S(v)$ and its computation. $S(v)$ (for fixed $u$) was defined by
+The core of Kilpel\"{a}inen and Mannila's algorithm~\cite{kilpelainen1995ordered} for unordered tree inclusion is the computation of a set~$S(v)$ for each node $v \in V(T)$, also called the \emph{match system for target node~$v$}.
+In their paper, $S(v)$~was originally defined as a set of subsets of nodes from~$P$, where each such subset consists of the root nodes in a subforest of~$P$ that is included in~$T(v)$.
+However, $S(v)$ was restricted to subsets of $Chd(u)$ for a single node $u$ in $P$ when the bounded outdegree case was considered.
+We employ this restricted definition in this paper and define~$S(v)$ for any fixed $u \in V(P)$ by:

-where $P(A)$ is the forest induced by nodes in $A$ and their descendants and $P(A) \subset T(v)$ means that forest $P(A)$ is included in $T(v)$ (i.e., $T(v)$ can be obtained from~$P(A)$ by node insertion operations).
-Clearly, the size of $S(v)$ is no greater than $2^d$.
-In the algorithm of \cite{kilpelainen1995ordered}, the following operation is performed from left to right among the children of $u$:
+where $P(U)$ is the forest induced by the nodes in~$U$ and their descendants and $P(U) \subset T(v)$ means that every tree from~$P(U)$ is included in~$T(v)$ without overlap (i.e., $T(v)$ can be obtained from~$P(U)$ by node insertion operations).
+For details, see~\cite{kilpelainen1995ordered}.

-which causes an $O(d 2^{2d})$ factor because it examines $O(2^d) \times O(2^d)$ set pairs.
-Therefore, we need to avoid this kind of operation.

-Given an unordered tree~$T$, we fix any left-to-right ordering of its nodes.
-Then, for any two nodes $v_i,v_j \in V(T)$ that do not have any ancestor-descendant relationship, either ``$v_i$ is left of $v_j$'' or ``$v_i$ is right of $v_j$'' is uniquely determined.
-We denote ``$v_i$ is left of $v_j$'' by $v_i \triangleleft v_j$.